RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 `Magic<(A, (B, (C, D)))>` and flatten it later with `map` to `Magic<(A, B, C, D)>` or pack into a struct like `Magic<Struct>`.
 A simple macro can take care of those transformations.

-At this point parser can deal with any number of arguments of any type while making sure they all present and valid.
+At this point the parser can deal with any number of arguments of any type while making sure they are all present and valid.

 ## Composing failing computations in a different way